make contact through the "Make

 you want to host your domain with.
 The IPS TAG is a way of Nominet giving control

-of a domain name to a certain company.
+of a domain name to a certain registrar or host .

 request a transfer in of the domain through your hosts control panel.
 The TAG